bekk/bekk-christmas/post/functional/functors-what-are-they.md

     | Nothing
 ```

 This defines a type called Maybe which contains a value `a` (small letter means any type).
-It represents to different "states": `Just` for when you have a value and `Nothing` when you have nothing.
+It represents two different "states": `Just` for when you have a value and `Nothing` when you have nothing.

-You might have been in a situation where some of the data you get from the backend might not allways be available so you end up having to check of fields are `null` or `undefined`.
+You might have been in a situation where some of the data you get from the backend might not always be available so you end up having to check of fields are `null` or `undefined`.
 In Elm we can use Maybe to model this.

-Lets say you have a field of type Int that might not be available in all situations and we model with a Maybe.
+Lets say you have a field of type Int that might not be available in all situations.
+To model this we can use the `Maybe` type.
 This gives us a value of `Maybe Int`.
 We might later need this value to be a string.
-We can use `Maybe.map` and `String.fromInt` to easily convert it to Elms string type:
+We can use `Maybe.map` and `String.fromInt` to easily convert it to Elm’s string type:

 ```elm
 -- maybeInt might be Just 42 or Nothing